ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 create Evidence.
 There is no limit to or requirement on the types of hardware or software environments that can be used to implement an Attesting Environment, for example: Trusted Execution Environments (TEEs), embedded Secure Elements
 (eSEs), Trusted Platform Modules (TPMs), or BIOS firmware.

 An arbitrary execution environment may not, by default, be capable of claims collection for a given Target Environment.
 Execution environments that are designed specifically to be capable of claims collection are referred to in this document as Attesting Environments.
+For example, a TPM doesn't actively collect claims itself, it instead requires another component to feed various values to the TPM.
+Thus, an Attesting Environment in such a case would be the combination of the TPM together with whatever component is feeding it the measurements.

 ## Layered Attestation Environments {#layered-attestation}